 Strawberry Angel Food Cake Skewers

 Nosh on these sweet and light dessert skewers (topped off with whipped cream and Nutella before serving).
 This super easy recipe can be found at Wishful Crafting.
-The no-utensil factor is a terrific eco-friendly way to minimize on the mess.
+The no-utensil factor is a terrific eco-friendly way to minimize the mess.

 photo: You + Me